lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 ```

 `@part1`
-- **Interaction testing**: Check if a variable modifies another variable's
-association on the outcome {{1}}
+- **Interaction testing**: Check if a variable modifies another variable's association on the outcome {{1}}
     - E.g. A drug reduces risk of a disease in men, but not women {{1}}
     - E.g. Greater risk for disease from obesity in some ethnicities {{1}}
     - *Always* consider sex and ethnic ancestry {{2}}

 `@script`
-Interaction testing is when you combine variables in a model to check if their individual values combined together modify the association with a drug.
+Interaction testing is when you combine variables in a model to see whether their individual values together modify the association with an outcome.
 For example, some drugs reduce risk for a disease in men, but may be harmful or have no effect in women.
-Or that some risk factors such as obesity have a larger impact on disease in certain ethnicities.
+Or that risk factors such as obesity have a larger effect in certain ethnicities.
 When it comes to sex and ethnicity, you always need to check for interactions, since both have such powerful impacts on health.

 ---
 ## Several approaches to checking interactions